Session One | August 12 – 21

 Session Two | August 23 – September 1

-Check out the WORKSHOP tab for Descriptions and Bios of Workshop Leaders
+Check out the WORKSHOPS tab for Descriptions and Bios of Workshop Leaders

-During the two 10-day sessions, directors and theatre-makers alike will take workshops with distinguished, internationally renowned artists, visit La MaMa Spoleto Open and other Umbrian cultural sites.
+During the two 10-day sessions, directors and theatre-makers alike will take workshops with distinguished, internationally renowned artists, visit Spoleto and other Umbrian cultural sites.
 Accommodation, meals, and local transport are included in the fee.

 Fee includes all workshops, meals, accommodation, excursions, performances, local travel*, etc.